First They Came: Role in Nazi Germany

 Like many Protestant pastors, Niemöller was a national conservative, and supported the conservative opponents of the Weimar Republic.
 Thus he welcomed Hitler's accession to power in 1933, believing that it would bring a national revival.
 By the autumn of 1934, Niemöller joined other Lutheran and Protestant churchmen such as Karl Barth and Dietrich Bonhoeffer in founding the Confessional Church, a Protestant group that opposed the Nazification of the German Protestant churches.

 Still, in 1935, Niemöller made pejorative remarks about Jews, while protecting those of Jewish descent who had been baptised in his own church, but were persecuted by the Nazis due to their racial origins.
 In a sermon in 1935, he said, "What is the reason for [their] obvious punishment, which has lasted for thousands of years?
 Dear brethren, the reason is easily given: the Jews brought the Christ of God to the cross!"

 In 1936, however, he decidedly opposed the Nazis' "Aryan paragraph".
 Niemöller signed the petition of a group of Protestant churchmen which sharply criticized Nazi policies and declared the Aryan Paragraph incompatible with the Christian virtue of charity.
 The Nazi regime responded with mass arrests and charges against almost 800 pastors and ecclesiastical lawyers.

-After his imprisonment he volunteered to act as a U-Boat commander, reprising his role in WWI, but this offer was rejected by the Nazi authorities.
+After his imprisonment he volunteered to act as a U-boat commander, reprising his role in WWI, but this offer was rejected by the Nazi authorities.

 Usage

 A US Navy chaplain reads an excerpt of Niemöller's poem during a Holocaust Days of Remembrance observance service in Pearl Harbor; 27 April 2009.

 At the United States Holocaust Memorial Museum in Washington, D.C., the quotation is prominently featured on a wall as the final display of the museum's permanent exhibition, and the museum website has a discussion of the history of the quotation.

 A version of the poem is on display at the Holocaust memorial Yad Vashem in Jerusalem.
 The poem is also presented at the Virginia Holocaust Museum in Richmond, Virginia; the New England Holocaust Memorial in Boston, Massachusetts; the Florida Holocaust Museum in St. Petersburg, Florida; and the Illinois Holocaust Museum and Education Center in Skokie, Illinois.

+Billy Bragg referenced the poem in his song "City of Heroes" about Operation Metro Surge in the US and the protests against it.